San Marcos Growers LogoSan Marcos Growers

 Aloe petricola (Stone Aloe) - A stemless solitary or sparsely-clustering aloe that grows 18 to 24 inches tall by 2 to 3 feet wide with broad-based narrow-tipped long blue-gray leaves that curve up and then inwards, giving the plant a ball-like rounded form.
 The leaves have occasional very small teeth on the upper leaf surface with usually more on the lower and sharp brown teeth along the margins.
 In mid to late winter appear the distinctly bicolored flowers, which are reddish orange in bud, opening to cream to pale yellow with faint green striped petals and dark brownish anthers, all densely stacked on the stems and opening from bottom to the top.
 On younger plants the flowers are on a tall simple unbranched inflorescence but are typically on multiple-branched inflorescences on older plants.
 Plant in full to part sun in a well-drained soil and water occasionally to infrequently - quite drought tolerant.
 Hardy to at least 25 °F. This plant has a fairly restricted distribution between 1,600 to 3,300 feet elevation where it is found in large colonies on rocky slopes and outcrops near Nelspruit in Mpumalanga (previously Eastern Transvaal) in South Africa.
 The plant was first described in 1917 by South African botanist Dr Illtyd B. Pole-Evans (1877–1968).
 The specific epithet comes from the Latin words 'petra' meaning "rock" and 'cola' meaning "inhabiting" in reference to this plant inhabiting rocky places.
 Our plants from Jim Rose of Cal-Orchid, who grew it from seed obtained in South Africa.

-This information about Aloe petricola displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe petricola displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]